Piadina Romagnola Recipe

 Fillings for piadina

-Piadina is traditionally eaten with salumi (cured meats) like salami, but you can also use prosciutto, coppa, or something similar.
+The Italian tradition is to eat piadina filled with salumi (cured meats) like salami, but you can also use prosciutto, coppa, or something similar.
 It is also very common to serve piadina with a very soft, young cheese traditionally from Romagna, called stracchino, which is spread on the surface of the piadina and served with arugula on top.
-Some others like to combine mozzarella cheese, fresh tomato, extra virgin olive oil and oregano.
+Other combinations include mozzarella cheese, fresh sliced tomatoes, extra virgin olive oil and oregano or fresh basil.
 Una bontà!

 Also very common in Romagna are the crescioni, or cassoni.
-Similar to a calzone but made with piadina dough.
+This is similar to a calzone, but made with piadina dough.
 The most common fillings are spinach, sausage and onion, pumpkin and potato, mozzarella cheese and tomato, Nutella (which I love) and many others.

 Leave a Reply